-It’s related to THC (tetrahydrocannabinol), the compound in cannbis (marijuana, or whatever pet terms you have for it) that produces the high.
+It’s related to THC (tetrahydrocannabinol), the compound in cannabis (marijuana, or whatever pet terms you have for it) that produces the high.
 Think of them as cousins.
 They both come from the flower of the cannabis plant.

 Can CBD get you high?

-In fact, cannabis has over a hundred of what is called a phytocannabinoid that is unique to cannabis.
+Cannabis has over a hundred of what is called a phytocannabinoid that is unique to cannabis.

 Use of CBD as treatment

 CBD has been examined and used as treatment for several issues, like anxiety or depression, chronic pain, and inflammation.
 There is a growing number of beauty products that are capitalizing on the anti-inflammatory properties of CBD.

 Is CBD safe?
 Mayo Clinic has addressed some concerns over the growing use of CBD.

 Science alert!
 In June 2018, the U.S. Food and Drug Administration (FDA) approved a drug called Epidiolex, which is an almost pure pharmaceutical CBD formulation.
 The intended use was as treatment for severe seizure disorders in children, called Dravet syndrome and Lennox-Gestaut, which otherwise were very hard to control.

 Is it marijuana in makeup?
 Makeup containing CBD